-Servicing Burriville, Central Falls, Cumberland, East Providence, Eastern Glocester, Harmony, Johnston, Lincoln, North Providence, North Smithfield Pawtucket, Providence, Northern Scituate, Smithfield, Woonsocket, and in Mass Attleboro and North Attleboro.
+Servicing these Cities and Towns only.
+In Rhode Island: Burriville, Cumberland, Eastern Glocester, Harmony, Johnston, Lincoln, North Providence, North Smithfield, Pawtucket, Northern Scituate, Smithfield, and Woonsocket.
+And in Mass: Attleboro and North Attleboro.

 Service with a smile !

 Family owned and operated since 1978.
-We are fully insured and licensed for the entire State of Rhode Island and for each individual city and town that we service in Mass.
+We are fully insured and licensed in the State of Rhode Island and in Attleboro & North Attleboro Mass.

 1. My neighbors haven't ever had their Septic tank cleaned and they have been living in their house about as long as we have.
 We have ours cleaned every year.
 We don't have any problems but neither do they.
 Should we stop having ours cleaned?